 Weeping may endure for a night, but joy cometh in the morning.

-Being a true Christian means we accept God’s forgiveness for the harm we’ve caused.
+Being a true Christian means we accept God’s forgiveness no matter what our sins.

 The best we can do is to choose to love one another, have mercy, and share the Word of God with others as freely as possible.

 Our God reigns.